sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 - broadcast mode

 ### 1.1.6 Scalability Requirements
-Only 1 source interface, assuming the remote NTP peer has route to this source interface
+Interface listening will not be enabled on all L3 interfaces.
+User can configure NTP source interfaces which are only a few.
 Ntpd runs in one VRF context, default vrf or mgmt vrf.
-Multiple ntp servers supported.
+Multiple ntp servers supported, also only a few.

 ### 1.1.7 Warm Boot Requirements
 NA